-This is such an incredible riad.
+This is such an incredible Marrakech property for sale.
 Palace rather.

 It was diligently restored over twenty five years ago and has become one of the most exclusive and photographed properties in all Marrakech.